radsadke/Eleana-s-DND-Vault/src/site/notes/WORLD/hidden/🗒️ Session Notes/📖 Session 1 – {{The Ghostlight Express}}.md

 Zora's [[compass\|compass]] is still pointing forward (PC I FORGOT) Eats some of the sp

+#### <mark style="background: #FFB8EBA6;">Baggage Car</mark>
+#haint
+In the musty baggage car, the clatter of chains echoes as Grimm moves through heaps of old luggage, noting one conspicuous pile marked with a golden "D."
+A hungry, spectral figure lingers nearby, craving a final meal—pizza, steak and eggs, anything.
+Grimm finds a discarded medical bag labeled "FEY" and quickly rifles through it, discovering empty vials and a crumpled note that reads:
+- _"Test failed.
+Currently infected.
+Enemies of progress destroyed lab.
+Must head toward unorthodox hospital to seek experimental medication."

+ Searching further, Grimm uncovers a pouch of coins, arcane-etched goggles and a silver ring with a ruby, worth 20 gold but non-magical.
+He offers food to the spectral creature, who gratefully accepts and, after a brief exchange
+ - *"Do you have a rock?"
+"No, I’ve been here a long time"
+ - he vanishes.

 ---
 ## 🤡 NPCs Met
 - **Name** –